Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Experiments

-We compared our method against several global and personalized Federated Learning (FL) methods that use the Prompt Tuning including Head-Tuning\citep{sun2022exploring}, FedVPT and FedVPT-D \citep{vpt_jia2022visual}, FedPR~\citep{feng2023learning}, and SGPT \citep{deng_unlock}.
+\textbf{Baselines}: We compared our method against several global and personalized Federated Learning (FL) methods that use the Prompt Tuning including Head-Tuning\citep{sun2022exploring}, FedPR~\citep{feng2023learning}, FedVPT and FedVPT-D \citep{vpt_jia2022visual}, pFedPG~\citep{yang2023efficient} and SGPT \citep{deng_unlock}.
 To thoroughly assess our method’s performance, we introduce a new baseline called P-PT which personalizes the prompts, giving insights into how the personalization of prompts impacts performance.